misawa2048/OpenButton/README.md

 # OpenButton
-+ OpenButton is a Tiny button system for Arduino.
++ OpenButton is a tiny button system for Arduino.
 + Multiple button information can be retrieved.
 + Double-click and long-press can be detected.
 + Chattering will be reduced.